BlokasLabs/pisound-docs/Pisound-App.md

 After the patch is launched, the app immediately switches to the Output view page.

+You may pull the list down to refresh it.

 Pressing the ‘back’ button would go back to the main menu.

+#### Pure Data

+The Pure Data patches may consist of multiple .pd files.
+The convention is to have a subfolder for the entire patch, and the entry point to it should be called 'main.pd', and only files named like that are being searched for.
+An example location would be `/usr/local/etc/puredata-patches/testtone/main.pd`

 ### Looking at Output